Updated: Jun 7

 * Reduces stress levels and depression

-* Increase muscle strength, endurance, and ability to use oxygen.
+* Increase muscle strength, endurance and ability to use oxygen

-* Maintains bone density and prevents osteoporosis.
+* Maintains bone density and prevents osteoporosis

-* Decreases body fat and increases lean body mass.
+* Decreases body fat and increases lean body mass

 Are you still short on time?
 Here's a plus.
 Honestly, you don't need to spend a lot of time being physically active to gain health benefits.
 I'll keep it simple.
-The recommended dose of activity to gain health benefits is at least 150 minutes (2.5 Hours) of moderate-intensity aerobic activity a week.
+The recommended dose of activity to gain health benefits at least 150 minutes (2.5 Hours) of moderate-intensity aerobic activity a week.
 That's it!
-Your chosen activity could be walking, swimming, biking, hiking, dancing, gardening, or yoga.
+This could be walking, swimming, biking, hiking, dancing, gardening, or yoga.
 If you add two days a week of muscle-strengthening activity a week, you are doing one of the best things you can do for your health - body, mind, and spirit.

 Convenience is also a common reason people don't exercise or stick to a routine.
 If heading to the gym after work doesn't fit into your schedule, perhaps going home to ride bikes with your kids for 30 minutes works perfectly.
 Maybe you can squeeze in a yoga class at lunch, take the stairs at work, park in the furthest spot in a lot, or take a quick walk after dinner.
 You just need to move.
 Be mindful and creative!
 Find an activity that works with your schedule.